 Potential Issues During a Provider Change

-It’s clear by now that the process of switching processors is anything but clear.
-That, unfortunately, means there are going to be bumps in the road that you’re not expecting once you’ve initiated the switch.
+It’s clear by now that the process of changing merchant services providers is anything but clear.
+That, unfortunately, means there are going to be bumps in the road that you’re not expecting once you’ve initiated the change in merchant solutions.
 Here are a few things to start thinking about to lessen those burdens when they come:

 Time investment